tidev/titanium-docs/docs/api/titanium/ui/progressbar.md

 </table>

 A progress bar is used for displaying an ongoing activity with a defined progression.
-For an activity without a defined progression, you can use [Titanium.UI.ActivityIndicator](Titanium.UI.ActivityIndicator).
+For an activity without a defined progression, you can use <Titanium.UI.ActivityIndicator>.

 Unlike most views, progress bars are hidden by default, so you must explicitly show the progress bar.

-Use the [createProgressBar](Titanium.UI.createProgressBar) method or **`<ProgressBar>`** Alloy element to create a progress bar.
+Use the <Titanium.UI.createProgressBar> method or **`<ProgressBar>`** Alloy element to create a progress bar.

 ### Android Platform Notes

-In SDK 3.0, use [Titanium.UI.Android.ProgressIndicator](Titanium.UI.Android.ProgressIndicator) to display a progress indicator in a modal dialog or window title bar.
+In SDK 3.0, use <Titanium.UI.Android.ProgressIndicator> to display a progress indicator in a modal dialog or window title bar.
 Use `ProgressBar` to display the progress bar inside another view.